JnyJny/pkgfile-example/README.md

-# pkgfile - An Example on How to Retreive Data Files Embedded in Packages
+# pkgfile - An Example of How to Retreive Data Files Embedded in Packages

 There a couple of different strategies that we can employ to locate data files that have been included in a python package.
 The most common strategy